 Gym Access: ADF dancers have access to Duke University’s Brodie Gym, which features a pool, sauna, and full array of cardiovascular equipment and weights.

 Student Health Center: For basic health needs that can be taken care of in a clinic, Duke University allows ADF students the option to pay a Student Health Center Fee and take advantage of the outpatient services on campus.
 Examples of services provided include medical care for illnesses and minor injuries, medication dispensed by the Center’s pharmacy for short-term treatment of acute problems, and basic laboratory services.
 This fee does NOT COVER emergency room or hospital visits.
 Please refer to this page

 Academic credit application deadline: May 15, 2020

 ADF ARCHIVES AND SCHOLARLY RESEARCH

-ADF dancers have access to Duke University’s Lily Library, which features an enviable array of dance books, videos, and resources, including ADF archival materials
+ADF dancers have access to Duke University’s Lily Library, which features an enviable array of dance books, videos, and resources.
+They also have access to ADF archival materials